Neural Network Reprogrammability: A Unified Theme on Model Reprogramming, Prompt Tuning, and Prompt Instruction: A Unified View of Reprogrammability

 Specifically, reprogrammability allows us to reuse a model's established computational graph and learned feature hierarchy.
 Consider an image classifier pre-trained on ImageNet~\citep{deng2009imagenet}, which has learned a set of visual features including edges, textures, parts, and objects.
 Reprogrammability seeks to leverage this existing knowledge by learning transformation function(s) at the model's interfaces--input, intermediate representations, and/or output--that map data from the new task (say, classifying medical images) into a format that effectively makes use of these pre-learned features and (potentially) then map model predictions to align with new label spaces.
 For instance, one might learn an input transformation that adds a particular pattern to medical images, causing the classifier to activate representations useful for the new task, combined with a mapping from the ImageNet classes to the desired medical labels~\citep{chen2024model}.

 This viewpoint marks a paradigm shift in model adaptation.
-While traditional transfer learning methods, e.g., fine-tuning~\citep{pan2009survey} and domain adaptation~\citep{long2016unsupervised, long2018conditional}, focus on modifying model weights, with reprogrammability, models can be instead adapted by manipulating the data fed to a \emph{fixed} function.
+While traditional transfer learning methods, e.g., fine-tuning~\citep{pan2009survey, guo2022deep} and domain adaptation~\citep{long2016unsupervised, long2018conditional}, which focus on modifying weights of the source model, have been the de-facto practices, these approaches, especially the latter ones, find challenging source-free domain adaptation setting~\citep{liang2020we, chi2021tohan}, where adaptation to a new target domain must be performed using only the pre-trained source model and target domain data, without any access to the original source data\footnote{Many source-free methods still rely on updating parts of the model, such as batch normalization statistics or select layers, often through techniques like pseudo-labeling or entropy minimization~\citep{dong2023diversity}.
+This places them in a distinct category from the reprogrammability-based methods we discussed here.}.
+By contrast, with reprogrammability, models can be instead adapted by manipulating the data fed to a \emph{fixed} function.
 This implies that the emphasis shifts from updating the model to transforming the data.
 Through careful design of transformations, we can effectively ``reprogram'' a model's input-output mapping, without touching its core learned representations.